celia-chaouchi/Iris-dataset-/README.md

 # Iris-dataset-

-Trainig Model on the prediction of flower species
+Trainig Model on the prediction of flower species : Untitled Suite : implementer une appli